 18. Do You Need to Be Careful With a W-9?

 Because a W-9 contains your tax ID number and other identifying information, you want to ensure it doesn’t get into the wrong hands.
 If you mail the W-9, don’t make any notes on the outside of the envelope, and consider putting a blank piece of paper around the form so that no one can see anything through the envelope.

-If you’re sending the W-9 over email, make sure you are sending the form to the right address, and try to avoid sending sensitive information over public WiFi.
+If you’re sending the W-9 over email, make sure you send the form to the right address, and try to avoid sending sensitive information over public WiFi.
 When you’re on public WiFi, hackers can track your keystrokes.
-Ideally, you should use a password-locked personal WiFi or create a virtual private network (VPN) before transmitting anything sensitive.
+Ideally, it would be best if you used a password-locked personal WiFi or create a virtual private network (VPN) before transmitting anything sensitive.

 19. What Happens After You Provide a W-9 to the Bank?